joaomigl15/spdisaggregation/README.md

 # Code Usage

 ## Spatial Disaggregation
-To run the disaggregation algorithm:
+To run the disaggregation algorithm, for the amount of withdrawals in ATMs:
 ```
-runDisaggregation.py
+./disaggregate_withdrawals.sh
 ```

 ## Dasymetric Mapping
-To run dasymetric mapping with basis on population distribution:
+To run dasymetric mapping with basis on population distribution, for the amount of withdrawals in ATMs:
 ```
-runDisaggregation.py
+./dasymapping_withdrawals.sh
 ```

 ## Pycnophylactic Interpolation
-To run the pycnophylactic interpolation:
+To run the pycnophylactic interpolation, for the amount of withdrawals in ATMs:
 ```
-runDisaggregation.py
+./pycno_withdrawals.sh
 ```

 ## Evaluation of Results